6 Reasons Why You Haven't Seen Any Changes!

 6. Your water intake is terrible- Our bodies are made up of roughly 73% water.
 Are eyeballs, hair, skin, organs, muscles (among other things) need this essential nutrient in order for it to function correctly.
 When we deprive our bodies, things don't work as they should.
 When we don't intake enough water our bodies have to work harder in order to perform basic functions, metabolism slows down, etc. You need at least 80-128 ounces of water per day.

-Those are just a few reasons why you may not be getting the results you're working for in the gym.
+Those are just a few reasons why you may not be getting the results you're working for in the kitchen and in the gym.
 Just remember that this whole fitness thing is a marathon, not a sprint.
 Take your time and be consistent.
 Your body will thank you.